allura-org/mergekitty/README.md

 ## Reasons for the fork

 This project is a fork of `mergekit` by Arcee.ai, and originally created by Charles Goddard.
-This fork was created from the last LGPL licensed commit from the original `mergekit` repository.
-Mainly due to it's anti-community switch to BSL (in light of how much work the *community* did to make `mergekit` what it is today), this fork was created.
+This fork was created from the last LGPL licensed commit from the original `mergekit` repository, mainly due to it's anti-community switch to the source-available BSL license (in light of how much work the *community* did to make `mergekit` what it is today).

 ## Breaking changes